-This version of BaseStation may also be used with the SBS-1e and the classic SBS-1, although not all features will apply.
-Features that do not apply to all versions are marked in this manual with the symbols 5B5-IeR, 5B5-Ie and 5B5-I as appropriate.
+BaseStation is a Windows application written originally for the SBS-1 family of Virtual Radar Receivers.
+The latest version (1.2.3.175) of BaseStation has been updated for the SBS-3 but may also be used with the SBS-1eR, SBS-1e and the classic SBS-1, although not all features will apply.
+Features that do not apply to all versions are marked in this manual with the symbols 585-9, 585-1eR, 585-1e and SBS-I as appropriate.

 Please note that it may also be necessary to upgrade the firmware when upgrading to the latest version of BaseStation.